watersofoblivion/pucc/README.md

 Only one thing is written in OCaml:

-* `bootstrap` - The bootstrap PU/CC compiler
+* `bootstrap` - An unoptimizing bootstrap PU/CC compiler, executable on non-PU/CC architectures (anything that OCaml can run on, such as x86_64, ARM, etc.) and generating either vanilla RISC-V or PU/CC executables.

-The rest of the sources are a few libraries and programs written in PU/CC that are compiled with the bootstrap compiler and can be run on both the RISC-V and PU/CC CPUs:
+The rest of the sources are a few libraries and programs written in PU/CC that are compiled with the bootstrap compiler and can be run on both the RISC-V and PU/CC softcore CPUs:

 * `lex` - A Lexical analyzer generator
 * `yacc` - A LR(1) parser generator, augmented with some of the niceties of Menhir
 * `punit` - A xUnit test framework
 * `cmdline` - A command-line arguments parsing library
 * `format` - A formatting library based on OCaml's `Format` module
-* `pu/cc` - A self-hosted optimizing PU/CC compiler
+* `pu/cc` - A self-hosted, optimizing PU/CC compiler

 Other
 ---